 Pilar Sanchez has more than 18 years of experience in the public housing industry and is currently the vice president of housing and community development (HCD) at the Austin Housing Authority.
 Prior to joining the HCD department, she oversaw the quality control department, the hearings officer, grants management and the fraud prevention program.
 Sanchez oversaw the founding of SHCC’s PBCA program in Texas in 2000 and was responsible for oversight of all core tasks from 2000-2001.
 Sanchez was an active member of HUD’s first PBCA working group in 2001.
 She is regarded as a subject-matter expert and has made numerous industry presentations regarding EIV, quality control, strategic asset management, and executive oversight at the Texas Chapter of NAHRO and National NAHRO, as well as at the Southwest AHMA.
 Sanchez was born and raised in El Paso, Texas, and moved to Austin in 1989 to attend the University of Texas.

-Cord and his wife Anne are one of our youngest Ballet Austin families.
+Cord and his wife, Anne, are one of our youngest Ballet Austin families.
 Cord has been involved with Ballet Austin since 1991 and Anne since 2002.
-Cord has served on the Board since 2001 and Anne was President of the Guild in 2005-2006.
-Cord is a Residential Realtor with Moreland Properties and is the #1 Realtor in Austin from 2002 - 2007, 2009 and 2011-2014 (Austin Business Journal).
+Cord has served on the Board since 2001, and Anne was president of the Ballet Austin Guild from 2005-2006.
+Cord is a residential realtor with Moreland Properties and was the No. 1 realtor in Austin from 2002-2007, 2009 and 2011-2014 (Austin Business Journal).
 In addition, he has been Moreland Properties' top salesman for 10 years.
-He is among the top 1% of producers in Austin and Texas.
+He is among the top one percent of producers in Austin and Texas.
 Formerly a realtor with Moreland Properties, Anne now stays at home with their 4 children Tatum, Tinsley, Banks and Bevo.

 Originally from Austin, Matt Swinney, is a serial entrepreneur.
 He is the founder of iconic Austin-based companies Rare Magazine, Austin Restaurant Week, Austin Fashion Week, Modern Home Tours and Eat Out for Good.
 He is currently the CEO of Fashion & Style Events LLC, the parent company for Austin Fashion Week, Fashion X Dallas and Fashion X Houston.
 He runs Eat Out for Good as a separate entity.
 Upon graduating from Trinity University in San Antonio, Matt spent two years with Andersen Consulting (now Accenture) working on projects for Bank of America, Conoco, BioSpace.com and Energy.com in Houston.
 He and his wife, Kara, moved to San Francisco in 2000, where Matt took a professional services role with Moai Technologies, an auction-style software startup.